ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 ## Fee Revenue (Trailing 12 Months)
 Based on $34,607,329 in transaction volume from May 2025 — May 2026.
-Total fees generated from the 5% transaction fee: $1,730,366

 | Fee Destination | % | Annual Value |
 |---|---|---|